 5. Moen Bathroom Grab Bar with Textured Grip

 The Moen 30-Inch Flip-Up Grab Bar provides a safe, steady handhold while occupying less space.
-For the bath, shower, or toilet, this ADA grab bar supports up to 300 pounds.
+This ADA grab bar supports up to 300 pounds for the bath, shower, or toilet.
 It flips up and out of the way, helping keep even smaller bathrooms safer and space-efficient.
 With durable stainless steel construction, this bath grip provides lasting performance.

 - Easy to install